remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 And this is how your animation with the duplicated dots should look like:
 <img src="/img/apple-wow-tutorial/Trail.gif"/>

-## Duplicating the `<Trail>` in a circular manner
+## Duplicating markup and arranging it in a circle

-In a next step you are going to create a `<Explosion>` component.
-It takes children and duplicates them for example 10 times and applies a rotation to each child.
+Now you are going to create a `<Explosion>` component.
+It takes children and renders them for example 10 times and applies a rotation to each instance.
+It's worth mentioning here that a full rotation amounts to 2π, while `(i/AMOUNT)` represents a factor between 0 and 1.

 ```tsx twoslash title="src/Explosion.tsx"
 import React from "react";